 Live editing text and HTML content of the page with the Sublime Text from the page context or DevTools.

-There are three methods to send contents to the Sublime Editor
+There are three methods for sending content to the Sublime Editor:

-2. Use the DevTools "Elements" panel.
-A new sub-pane is added to this panel.
-Select "Edit as HTML", then select an HTML node.
-When you are ready, press the button to open the content in the Sublime Text editor.
+2. Use the DevTools "Elements" panel, where a new sub-pane is added.
+Select "Edit as HTML," choose an HTML node, and press the button to open the content in the Sublime Text editor.

-3. Right-click on a "TEXTAREA" and "INPUT[type=text]" element and use the context menu item.
+3. Right-click on a "TEXTAREA" or "INPUT[type=text]" element and use the context menu item.

-This extension is capable of editing multiple nodes at once.
-Each editor has its own unique temporary text file, and upon saving the content of its node gets updated.
-These files are saved on your operating system's temporary directory with a random filename.
+This extension supports simultaneous editing of multiple nodes.
+Each editor has its unique temporary text file, and saving updates the content of the respective node.
+These files are stored in the operating system's temporary directory with random filenames.

-With this extension, you can use the DevTools panel to convert an external script or an external CSS resource to an internal equivalent.
-This way, the content of these remote resources can be sent to the external editor.
+Additionally, the extension allows the DevTools panel to convert an external script or CSS resource to an internal equivalent.
+This functionality enables sending the content of remote resources to the external editor.

-1. HTML -> if innerHTML or outerHTML content is sent to the external editor
+1. HTML -> when innerHTML or outerHTML content is sent to the external editor.

-2. JS -> if an inline script is being edited
+2. JS -> when editing an inline script.

-3. TXT -> If an editable area is being edited
+3. TXT -> when editing an editable area.